chrisgrieser/nvim-rip-substitute/README.md

 **Remember prefill**
 The function `require("rip-substitute").rememberCursorWord()` can be used to save the word under the cursor for the next time `rip-substitute` is called.
-(This will override any other prefill for that run.)
+(This overrides any other prefill for that run.)

 One use case for this is to set a prefill for when you intend to run substitute with a range, since calling `rip-substitute` in visual line is not able to pick up a prefill.